 A Director Emeritus that has been approved as such receives an annual fee in an amount equal to up to 50% of the annual base compensation paid to a Director.
 Compensation will be determined annually by the Committee and the Board with respect to each Director Emeritus.
-In addition, a Director Emeritus will be reimbursed for any expenses incurred in connection with their service, including expenses of travel and lodging incurred in attendance at Board meetings.
+In addition, a Director Emeritus will be reimbursed for any expenses incurred in connection with their service, including expenses of travel and lodging incurred in attendance at Board/Committee meetings.
 A Director Emeritus will continue to receive relevant materials concerning the Funds and will be available to consult with the Directors at reasonable times as requested.
 However, a Director Emeritus does not have any voting rights at Board meetings and is not subject to election by shareholders of the Funds.

 A Director Emeritus will be permitted to serve in such capacity from year to year at the pleasure of the Committee and the Board for up to three years.
 From October 1, 2021 through January 26, 2023, J. Richard Carnall served as a Director Emeritus of the Company.
+Effective February 2024, Julian Brodsky serves as a Director Emeritus of the Company.

 For the fiscal year ended August 31, 2023, J. Richard Carnall received compensation for his role as a Director Emeritus in the following amounts:

+Pension or Retirement

+Aggregate Compensation Benefits Estimated Annual Benefits Total Compensation From

-Pension or Retirement Benefit Accrued as Part of Aggregate Compensation from the Funds Fund Expenses Total Compensation From Fund Complex \$2,559 N/A \$34,375
+from the Accrued as Part of Fund Upon Fund

+Funds Expenses Retirement Complex

+None N/A N/A \$34,375